-Whether you’re a new physician recruiter or just new to locum tenens, you may have discovered that hiring permanent clinicians and staffing locum tenens is a whole different ballgame — and missteps can be time-consuming and costly.
-Here are nine of the most common mistakes physician recruiters make when hiring locum tenens providers and tips on how to avoid them.
+Whether you’re a new physician recruiter or just new to locum tenens, you may have discovered that hiring permanent clinicians and staffing locum tenens is a whole different ballgame — and missteps can be time consuming and costly.
+That's why we talked with three experienced physician recruiters, who shared the most common locum tenens mistakes physician recruiters make when hiring and tips on how to avoid them.

 Mark Douyard, senior physician recruiter at Bayhealth, cautions recruiters to do their own research when someone sends a candidate with a glowing recommendation.

 “I’m not going to take your word for it.
 I’m going to do a little bit of digging and find out on my own,” Douyard says.
 “I’ve had enough cases where the doctor wasn’t great.
 If you don’t talk to the candidate and give them specific information about what your expectations are, you’re opening yourself up for trouble down the road.”

 One of the biggest locum tenens mistakes physician recruiters make is assuming they don’t need to spend as much effort screening temporary providers.

 Sasha Randolph, recruitment and retention manager at the Kansas Recruitment and Retention Center, says she spends more time on locums than permanent candidates, because she needs to know more about their background.